Sitecore-Hackathon/2018-Debug-Starts-Here/documentation/README.md

-**Category:** xConnect

-What is the purpose of your module?
-What problem does it solve and how does it do that?
+# Installation

+This installation includes instructions on installing the required changes for xConnect as well as a brief description on how to extend the Google Bot integration for your own internal needs.

-## Pre-requisites
+# Pre-requisites

 Below is a list of the dependencies required to integrate xConnect with Google Assistant:

 - Sitecore 9.0.1 with xConnect/xDb enabled
 - Google Developer Account

-## Installation

-This installation includes instructions on installing the required changes for xConnect as well as installing the Google Assistant Project in your Google Developer account.

-### Sitecore Package Installation
+## Sitecore Package Installation

   - Extract xConnect.Service.zip file
   - Install xConnect.Service.1.0.0.zip package